CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadatatables-getnextuserstring-method.md

 ## <a name="parameters"></a>Paramètres
  `ixUserString`
- [in] Une valeur d’index à partir de la colonne de chaîne actuelle.
+ [in] An index value from the current string column.

  `pNext`
- [out] Pointeur vers l’index de ligne de la chaîne suivante dans la colonne.
+ [out] A pointer to the row index of the next string in the column.

 ## <a name="remarks"></a>Notes
- Nous déconseillons l’utilisation de cette méthode, car elle ne retourne pas de résultats cohérents.
-Pour plus d’informations sur le tableau GUID, consultez la documentation de Common Language Infrastructure (CLI), en particulier « Partition II : Metadata Definition and Semantics ».
+ We do not recommend the use of this method, because it does not return consistent results.
+For information about the GUID table, see the Common Language Infrastructure (CLI) documentation, especially "Partition II: Metadata Definition and Semantics".
 La documentation est disponible en ligne.
 Consultez [ECMA C# and Common Language Infrastructure Standards](https://go.microsoft.com/fwlink/?LinkID=99212) sur MSDN et [Standard ECMA-335 - Common Language Infrastructure (CLI)](https://go.microsoft.com/fwlink/?LinkID=65552) sur le site web d’Ecma International.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]